instantish/15-minutes-for-6-months/README.md

 ![Milestones](https://res.cloudinary.com/m15y/image/upload/v1591145195/su/TJ5G67VHU/fyerekduyavceqvvgaef.png)

-Watch this space 👀

-_Questions?
+_Have questions or want to track your issues in Slack?
 Email us at hi@itsinstantish.com and we'll be happy to help!_